“When should I consider a Pre-Charge Attorney?”

 That kind of conflict of interest between a prosecutor and a victim happens in a context of a power imbalance.
 But a victim attorney can empower the victim.
 We can put Minnesota’s victims’ rights statute to good use.

 Thomas Gallagher is a victim attorney who helps level that imbalance by using law and advocacy skills to represent victims.
-This is how Gallagher helps to — finally — make their voices heard.
+So this is how Gallagher helps to — finally — make their voices heard.

-A criminal defense attorney like Gallagher can draw upon decades of experience in past criminal cases to counsel the client about risks and opportunities.
+A criminal defense attorney like Gallagher can draw upon his decades of experience in past criminal cases.
+He uses this expertise to counsel the client about risks and opportunities.
 You should look for that in a pre-charge attorney.

 A deep understanding of police and prosecutor practice is invaluable.